 Like everyone, babies do need some activities to enhance their development and growth process.
-Newborn stimulation is essentials for enhancing their sensory abilities.
+Newborn stimulation is essential for enhancing their sensory abilities.
 Mimicking faces, sticking out tongues, making silly sounds, etc are thorough entertainment activities for babies of any age.

 Activities that improve the baby’s hand-eye coordination and exercise for fine motor skills, like grabbing objects, cycling legs, and safe rolling over, should be part of your child’s learning.

 Babies who sit in their car seats all day long without any physical activities tend to delay their developmental milestones.
 Hence, it is encouraged to let your baby explore and stay active while at home.
 Also, try to engage them in fun and entertaining activities every day.

 In this post, you will find some fun activities for your newborn (0 to 6 months old babies) that you can also enjoy as much as they will.

 This post may contain affiliate links.
 Please read our disclaimer for more information.

 Encourage your newborn’s healthy development with these fun and easy activities that you can do at home all day long.

 Tummy time is the best activity for a 2 weeks old baby

 Baby tummy time is the most popular activity and super essential when it comes to strengthening the muscles.
 You can start tummy time as soon as the baby’s umbilical cord is detached.
 Make sure the belly button is properly healed and dry.

-Gradually increase the time duration for your baby while he is on the tummy as it takes a while to actually get the hang of staying on the tummy.
-Putting some rattles and other soft toys for the baby to grab gets the baby’s attention.
+Gradually, increase the time duration for your baby while he is on the tummy, as it takes a while to get the hang of staying on it.
+Putting some rattles and other soft toys for the baby to grab will get his attention.